brave/brave-browser/.github/ISSUE_TEMPLATE/android-issue.md

 ### Website problems only
 - Does the issue resolve itself when disabling Brave Shields?
+- Does the issue resolve itself when disabling Brave Rewards?
 - Is the issue reproducible on the latest version of Chrome?

 ### Additional information